 No. Once you opt in and accept the Terms and Conditions you will be enrolled in our e-billing services.

 How can I update my insurance, demographics information, or change my email address?

-- To update your insurance or demographic information, click the update your insurance link from your invoice delivered email
+- To update your insurance or demographic information, click the update your insurance link from the email that delivers your bill

-- To update your email address, click the update email link from your invoice delivered email
+- To update your email address, click the update email link from the email that delivers your bill

-I entered the password incorrectly and cannot view my invoice; do I need to get a new password?
+I entered the password incorrectly and cannot view my bill; do I need to get a new password?

 If you enter your password incorrectly 3 times, you will need to close out of the file and reopen to retype you current password.
 Once the original password is generated for the file, it cannot be reset.

 If you are having your blood drawn at a Quest Diagnostics Patient Service Center (PSC), you can ask for patient pricing before it is drawn.
 You can also contact the Billing Customer Service or the Customer Service department at the laboratory that services your area.
 Click here for a link to our Customer Service phone numbers by area.
 In order to receive accurate pricing information, it is necessary to provide the correct service code from the test order.

 Can Quest Diagnostics tell me how much I can expect to pay for my tests?